DevangMittal/Chat-app/README.md

 # Chat-App - Chat Application
-It is simple chat application build with the power of MERN Stack.
+It is a simple chat application built with the power of MERN Stack.

 ## Installation Guide